100 Ways to Improve your Training Contract Application

 82. Practice or practise - know the difference!

-83. Brexit – over the last 12 months we have seen many candidates referring to Brexit, in the application and also at interview.
+83. Brexit – over the last few years we have seen many candidates referring to Brexit, in the application and also at interview.
 There's nothing wrong with this, but you need to ask yourself "Will I stand out talking about Brexit?".
 There has been so much written and discussed on this topic that it's unlikely that you are going to tell us something that we haven't heard before.
 That's the risk.

 84. Don't focus on practice areas that the firm doesn't specialise in – this is a very easy way to show that you haven't done your research on a firm and your applications are generic.